Sheena Rijwani

 Image source

-With ABM, since you’re targeting high-value accounts, you will need personalized content for them.
-Not only this, but you’ll also find out the marketing channels best fit for them and create content based on those channels.
+Since you’re targeting high-value accounts with ABM, you will need personalized content for them.
+Not only this, but you’ll also find out the marketing channels that best fit them and create content based on those channels.

 Yes, we know what you’re thinking.
 That’s a lot of effort.